andersy005/talks/dask-jupyter-scipy-2019.md

-### Interactivity Tools: Dask's adaptive scaling
+### Interactivity Tools: Adaptive scaling

 _Challenges:_
 - Balancing cluster resources and performance can be challenging, and requires a lot of experimentation...
 - Computational workloads aren't constant, they rather fluctuate throughout the analysis...

-### Interactivity Tools: Dask's adaptive scaling
+### Interactivity Tools: Adaptive scaling

 _Solutions:_
 - Start your Jupyter Notebook, instantiate your dask cluster, and then do science...
 - Let dask determine when to scale up and/or down depending on the commputational workload...

-### Interactivity Tools: Dask's adaptive scaling & resilience
+### Interactivity Tools: Adaptive scaling & Resilience

 _Benefits:_
-- Adaptive scaling improves HPC systems' occupancy / utilization...
+- Dask's adaptive scaling improves HPC systems' occupancy / utilization...
 - Dask’s resilience against the death of all or part of its workers provides new ways of leveraging job preemption...